How to Start a Nonprofit

 And, you’ll meet other educators, activists, nonprofit visionaries, and supporters of 826 National from around the globe.

-- Register for January 17th and 18th in San Francisco
+- Register for April 17th and 18th in New York City

-- Register for April 11th and 12th in New York
+- Register for October 9th and 10th in San Francisco

 If you have any questions, please email us or call at 415-864-2098.